oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 ## Build your web application with Nuxt

-If you wish to follow along using the completed project you can [check out the git repository here](https://github.com/oktadev/okta-vue-nuxt-example).
+If you wish to follow along using the completed project you can [check out the GitHub repository here](https://github.com/oktadev/okta-vue-nuxt-example).

 Nuxt provides a scaffolding tool called `create-nuxt-app` to make scaffolding your application easy.
 You can run the following command to create the application: